-$\frac{300,000}{75\%}$ = \$400,000 25% x \$400,000 = \$100,000 match
+$$300,000 = $400,000 \quad 25\% \times $400,000 = $100,000 \text{ match}$

-SAMHSA Funding Requirements:
+SAMHSA Budget Requirements:

 - Provide a per-person or unit cost of the project to be implemented.
-This figure is calculated by: 1) taking the total cost of the project over the lifetime of the grant and subtracting 20 percent for data and performance assessment; 2) dividing this number by the total unduplicated number of persons to be served. - A reasonable range for Substance Abuse Per-Person Treatment Costs (regardless of client treatment modality-residential, outpatient, non-methadone, outpatient, methadone, intensive outpatient, screening/brief treatment/outreach/pretreatment services, or peer recovery support services) is \$3,000 to \$5,000. - Applicants must include key staff positions (Project Director, Clinical Director/Supervisor, Judge, and Evaluator) in the budget.
+This figure is calculated by: 1) taking the total cost of the project over the lifetime of the grant and subtracting 20 percent for data and performance assessment; 2) dividing this number by the total unduplicated number of persons to be served. - A reasonable range for Substance Abuse Treatment Costs Per-Person (regardless of client treatment modality-residential, outpatient, non-methadone, outpatient, methadone, intensive outpatient, screening/brief treatment/outreach/pretreatment services, or peer recovery support services) is \$3,000 to \$5,000. - Applicants must include key staff positions (Project Director, Clinical Director/Supervisor, and Evaluator) in the budget.
 If the Project Director is a contractor/consultant the applicant must include a copy of the contract or proposed contract with the application. - SAMHSA's Sample Budget and Justification format must be used.
 An electronic copy of the Sample Budget and Justification is located at: www.samhsa.gov/Grants/AppCont/sample_budget_no_match.doc and in the Requirements Resource Guide.

-For a comprehensive list of SAMHSA requirements and funding restrictions, please see the Requirements Resource Guide.
+For a comprehensive list of SAMHSA requirements and funding restrictions, see the Requirements Resource Guide.